blueprinthq/coding-exercise/Readme.md

 **We value quality over feature-completeness.** It is fine to leave things aside provided you call them out in your project's README.
 The goal of this code challenge is to help us identify what you consider production-ready code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.

 The aspects of your code we will assess include:
-- Clarity: does the README clearly and concisely explains the problem and solution?
+- **Clarity**: does the README clearly and concisely explains the problem and solution?
 Are technical tradeoffs explained?
-- Correctness: does the application do what was asked?
+- **Correctness**: does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?
-- Code quality: is the code simple, easy to understand, and maintainable?
+- **Code quality**: is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
 Does object-oriented code follows principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
-- Security: are there any obvious vulnerabilities?
+- **Security**: are there any obvious vulnerabilities?
-- UX: is the web interface understandable and pleasing to use?
+- **UX**: is the web interface understandable and pleasing to use?
 Is the API intuitive?
-- Technical choices: do choices of libraries, databases, architecture etc. seem appropriate for the chosen application?
+- **Technical choices**: do choices of libraries, databases, architecture etc. seem appropriate for the chosen application?
-- Production-readiness: does the code include monitoring? logging? proper error handling?
+- **Production-readiness**: does the code include monitoring? logging? proper error handling?